radian-software/straight.el/README.md

 this work?
 Well, it's basically black magic.
 If you want the details, go read the [developer manual][straight.el-recipe-internals].
 All you need to know is that you can set `straight-recipe-overrides`, and it will magically work.
-(Obviously you can't use `straight-override-recipe`, since that function definition hasn't been loaded yet before `straight.el` is installed and bootstrapped.)
+The only caveat is that if you change the `:local-repo` for `straight.el`, then you will also need to adjust the value of `bootstrap-file` in the [bootstrap snippet][bootstrap] accordingly, since otherwise your init-file will not know where to find `straight.el`.
+(You must use `straight-recipe-overrides` instead of `straight-override-recipe`, since the latter function definition hasn't been loaded yet before `straight.el` is installed and bootstrapped.)

 Here is the default recipe used for `straight.el`, if you don't override it: